 Podcast: Play in new window | Download

-Why knowing what’s “normal” at every stage transforms both your parenting and your teen’s high school transcript.
+Why knowing what’s ‘normal’ at every stage is the key to human development for homeschool moms — and how it transforms your teen’s high school transcript.

-Understanding human development helps homeschool moms set realistic expectations that transform how you experience every stage of parenting—and it all clicks for me when my cousin Vicki Tillman, coach, counselor and podcaster at the Homeschool High School podcast explains the intersection between human development and high school expectations.
+Understanding human development for homeschool moms helps you set realistic expectations that transform how you experience every stage of parenting—and it all clicks for me when my “cousin” Vicki Tillman, coach, counselor and podcaster at the Homeschool High School podcast explains the intersection between human development and high school expectations.

 As homeschool moms, we’re feet on the ground in the human development process every single day.
 And when we understand child development from an academic perspective, suddenly those “difficult” moments with our kids become fascinating glimpses into normal, healthy growth.
 And also, we have so much more patience!